BaiyingLu/baiyinglu.github.io/_pages/about.md

 # About me

-I am currently a Ph.D. student at [Augmented Health Lab](https://www.ah-lab.cs.dartmouth.edu/){:target="_blank"} at Dartmouth College, working with [Prof. Temiloluwa Prioleau](https://faculty-directory.dartmouth.edu/temiloluwa-o-prioleau){:target="_blank"}.
+I am currently a Ph.D. student at [Augmented Health Lab](https://www.ah-lab.cs.dartmouth.edu/){:target="_blank"} in Computer Science at Dartmouth College, working with [Prof. Temiloluwa Prioleau](https://faculty-directory.dartmouth.edu/temiloluwa-o-prioleau){:target="_blank"}.
 I did my M.S. at Duke University - Biomedical Engineering.

 My research interest is in the field of **Ubiquitous and Wearable Computing** and **Digital Health**, specifically leveraging digital phenotypes from wearable devices to assist diabetes monitoring and management.